AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/patches.md

 <InlineAlert variant="info" slots="text"/>

-Magento prioritizes the declarative schema approach and executes updates from the [db_schema.xml](configuration.md) before the data and schema patches.
+Adobe Commerce and Magento Open Source prioritize the declarative schema approach and executes updates from the [db_schema.xml](configuration.md) before the data and schema patches.

 To define a dependency in a patch, add the method `public static function getDependencies()` to the patch class and return the class names of the patches this patch depends on.
 The dependency can be in any module.